-Enter the text you want to match in the field next to the button.
+Enter the text you want to match in the field next to the $\frac{1}{2}$ button.
 The tool selects matched objects as you type, as long as they are in the same subtree.
-Click the to repeat the select with the same criterion.
+Click the $\frac{1}{2}$ button to repeat the select with the same criterion.

-To select multiple objects, enter the text you want to match in the field next to the to button, then click the adjacent button.
+To select multiple objects, enter the text you want to match in the field next to the t button, then click the adjacent t button.
 From the drop-down menu, choose:

-- Select All to select multiple objects that match text explicitly. - Wildcard Select All to select multiple objects that match text using wildcard patterns.
+• Select All to select multiple objects that match text explicitly.

+• Wildcard Select All to select multiple objects that match text using wildcard patterns.

 The tool selects matched objects as long as they are in the same subtree.
-Click the button to repeat the select with the same criterion.
+Click the $\frac{1}{2}$ button to repeat the select with the same criterion.